jmstajim/DumpUndump/README.md

 1. Pick Root Folder
 2. Make Dump
 3. Send dump + prompt (included) to your LLM
-4. Load the AI-edited dump into Undump and apply
+4. Load the AI-edited dump into Undump and apply section
+5. Undump

 ## License